-Questions you will get
+Questions you will get with a big player

 - Why do you think you can be a good stocker?
 Talk about your sense for responsibility, good physical strength, attention to detail, your experience with similar work, etc. Show some confidence and self-belief.